Soy foods for Weight Loss

 Getting adequate amounts of calcium may be beneficial for weight maintenance as well as weight loss.[12]

 Calcium may prevent hunger and reduce insulin resistance.
 It can help people stick to a long-term calorie-restrictive diet.
-Moreover, high calcium intakes can improve body composition.
+Moreover, high calcium intake can improve body composition.
 Calcium helps maintain lean body mass.[13,14]

 People who consume fewer calories in order to lose weight need more calcium.
 If these elevated calcium requirements are not met, the bone mass may be reduced, increasing the risk of fractures.[15]